AndresCasasola/Arduino_MouseController/README.md

 # Arduino MouseController

-- Arduino mousecontroller is an application to controls the linux mouse with sensors diferent from the typical optic mouse or touchpad.
+- Arduino mousecontroller is an application to control the linux mouse with sensors diferent from the typical optic mouse or touchpad.

 - These examples uses arduino-serial-library developed by todbot, https://github.com/todbot/arduino-serial